woedev/testing/docs/cios.md

 ![](/images/cios/d2x_offline_ios.png)
 :::

+### Section II - Installing

 1. Copy the `apps` folder from the d2x-currentversion `.zip` to the root of your SD card or USB drive.
 2. Reinsert your SD card or USB drive into your console.
 3. Power on your console.
 4. Launch the Homebrew Channel.
 5. Launch d2x cIOS Installer from the list of homebrew.
+6. Set everything to match the following:

 #### cIOS 248

-6. Set everything to match the following:

 ```
 Select cIOS <d2x-currentversion>